trace1729/ysyx/npc/README.md

 ## Change FIRRTL Compiler

+FIRRTL (flexible immeidate representation for RTL) serves as a common ground for representing digital circuits before they are synthesized into actual hardware.

 You can change the FIRRTL compiler between SFC (Scala-based FIRRTL compiler) and MFC (MLIR-based FIRRTL compiler) by modifying the `useMFC` variable in `playground/src/Elaborate.scala`.
 The latter one requires `firtool`, which is included under `utils/`.